Autovw/AdvancedNetherite/.github/ISSUE_TEMPLATE/crash-report.md

 name: Crash report
 about: Does your game or server crash or receive an error caused by this mod?
 Please create a crash report!
-title: "[Crash Report]"
+title: ''
-labels: crash
+labels: crash, pending
 assignees: ''

 ---